mhagiwara/100-nlp-papers/README.md

 * Kevin Knight: A Statistical MT Tutorial Workbook, 1999.

 * Philipp Koehn, Franz J Och, and Daniel Marcu: Statistical Phrase-Based Translation, NAACL 2003.

+* Philip Resnik and Noah A. Smith: The Web as a Parallel Corpus, Computational Linguistics, 2003.

 * Franz J Och and Hermann Ney: The Alignment-Template Approach to Statistical Machine Translation, Computational Linguistics, 2004.